ECARD prepaid card review

 - International ATM network.
 Withdraw cash for free at any NYCE or SUM ATM across the globe.

 - Shop anywhere.
 Use ECARD online and in over 170 countries.

 - Rewards program.
 Earn benefits, discounts, cash back and more at participating ECARD and UnionPay merchants.

-- Security.
+- Security features.
 ECARD is issued by the FDIC-insured Global Bank.
 It allows you to set up notifications that tell you when your card is used and lets you block the card if it’s lost or stolen.